yingj4/audioPipelineDecoding/results_CPU.md

 3. Functions like `psychoFilter`, `FFT_left`, `FFT_right`, `IFFT_left`, and `IFFT_right` has inter-loop dependencies (e.g. addition and multiplication, like `a += b[i];`).
 They cannot be directly changed into parallel execution, but the performance can be improved by using the reduction algorithm at the cost of a small area and energy overhead.

 ## Streaming Versions

+### General Findings
+1. The streaming version may use multiple cores when having task-level parallelisms.
+This is implemented by the HPVM runtime for the streaming version.
+In the non-parallel version, it was using at most 2 cores.
+In the parallel version, it sometimes ran 3 cores simultaneously.